 Standing at the door, grinning broadly in a loud Hawaiian shirt and too-short shorts is the Right Reverend Lawrence Kenneth Martin, known as Chip to everyone.

 “Well, you gonna invite me in?”
 Chip asks.

 “Cut the crap, asshole!”
-Chip says jovially, smashing his huge fist playfully into Charles’s shoulder.
-“Don’t act like one of my star-struck congregants, afraid to so much as fart around the holy man!”
+Chip says jovially, smashing his huge fist playfully into Charles’ shoulder.
+“You act like one of my star-struck congregants, afraid to so much as fart around the holy man!”
 With this he stands on one leg and lets one rip.
 Charles shakes his head and looks like he wants to spit.
-At 6’4”, 300 pounds, with feet like hams—veritable slabs with blind toes, typically shod in flip flops—and decked out like a clueless New York tourist—pukka shell necklace around his neck and a slightly abused Panama hat on his head—only Chip’s broad, raw-boned Midwestern face reveals his Nebraska origins.
-He brushes by his friend and flops heavily on Charles’s ancient couch, causing one end to fall off the bricks that stand in for a missing leg.
+At 6’4”, 300 pounds, with feet like hams—veritable slabs with blind toes, typically shod in flip flops—and decked out like a clueless New York tourist—pukka shell necklace around his neck and a slightly abused Panama hat on his head—only Chip’s broad, raw-boned Midwestern face belies his Nebraska origins.
+He brushes by his friend and flops heavily on Charles’ ancient couch, causing one end to fall off the bricks that stand in for a missing leg.

 “Shit,” Chip says, bouncing up and quickly replacing the bricks.
-As he does this, he spies the crumpled pages of Charles’s latest chapter peeking from the trash can.
+As he does this, he spies the crumpled pages of Charles’ latest chapter peeking from the trash can.

 “Oh, ho, ho!
 What’s all this, then?
 Has my little Chuckster been busy on his widdle book?”
 Charles hates being called Chuck, and Chuckster even worse, and hesitates a second as he decides how to respond, before realizing that Chip is grabbing the pages from the trash can.